WasatchPhotonics/EnlightenMobile/README.md

 - Make sure you enter your licensed username (email) and password when configuring the private source.

-## Android Target Version

-I'd love to target older Android versions (7.x), but Google doesn't people going below 8:

-    /Library/Frameworks/Mono.framework/External/xbuild/Xamarin/Android/Xamarin.Android.Common.targets(2,2):
-    Warning XA0113: Google Play requires that new applications and updates must use a TargetFrameworkVersion of v8.0 (API level 26) or above.
-You are currently targeting v7.0 (API level 24).
-(XA0113) (EnlightenSimple)

-And Xamarin.Forms doesn't want me going below Android 9:

-    /Users/mzieg/work/code/EnlightenSimple/packages/Xamarin.Forms.4.5.0.495/build/Xamarin.Forms.targets(5,5):
-    Error XF005: The $(TargetFrameworkVersion) for EnlightenSimple (v7.0) is less than the minimum required $(TargetFrameworkVersion) for Xamarin.Forms (9.0).
-You need to increase the $(TargetFrameworkVersion) for EnlightenSimple.
-(XF005) (EnlightenSimple)

-That said, I _think_ the newest version of EnlightenMobile.Droid may work down to Android 5...testing to come.

 # Release Procedure

 ## Android